 Dr. Furjen Deng

-I entered the field of sociology by accident, not my choice at the beginning.
+I entered the field of sociology by accident and not by choice in the beginning.
 However, once I was in I fell in love with it.
 Sociology helps me understand the meaning of every action I or other people take.
-It makes me become a better person and appreciate what I have more.
+It makes me become a better person and appreciate what I have.
 It also provides me with a perspective that is beyond my personal life experiences.
 It connects me to larger social-cultural, structural and environmental determinants of individual and social actions.
 To satisfy my curiosity in sociology, I attended Purdue University for my graduate studies.
 In 1985, I received a M.S. and completed my Ph.D. in sociology from Purdue University 5 years later.

 I have been a member of the Sociology Department at Sam Houston State University since 1990 and currently, I am a Professor and the Associate Chair of the Department of Sociology.

 Currently, I see myself as a public sociologist and am very active in grassroots or community-based organizations in the Asian-American community.
 I work closely with them to build the organizational capacities to meet the increasing and often very challenging needs with each community.
 As a result of these joint efforts, the Asian-American communities in Texas were able to form several consortiums to address the cancer and mental health disparities and reduce the uninsured population through funding supports by the following institutions: Cancer Prevention and Research Institute of Texas, US Department of Health and Humans Services-Centers for Medicare and Medicaid Services, Episcopal Health Foundation and Hogg Foundation for Mental Health.

 Classes Taught: Social Statistics, Social Impact Assessment and Program Evaluation, Social Problems